Editor’s note: This article was last updated on 03/11/2021.

 What is SEO?

 Search Engine Optimization (SEO) is a set of strategies that are created to relay signals of relevancy and authority to the search engines.
 When implemented properly, these strategies will help your advisor firm to rank for your desired keywords.

 While there are hundreds of known, suspected, and unknown factors that Google measures, this article will focus on those signals that are recognized by the SEO industry as being relevant.

 How Does Google Work?

-When a search occurs, the search engine algorithm evaluates all possible results based on the firm’s perceived relevancy, authority, and signals reflecting on the experience of past website visitors for similar searches (User Experience or UX).
+When a search occurs, the search engine algorithm evaluates all possible results based on the firm’s perceived relevancy, authority, and signals reflecting on the performance of the website and the experience of past website visitors for similar searches (User Experience or UX).

 Relevancy relates to understanding the services or products that you deliver, and how they relate to the search query.

 Authority signals help Google rank the relevant sites in order.

-User Experience (UX) signals reflect the experience of previous users that have visited that site and may cause some of the otherwise relevant and authoritative sites to drop in the rankings.
+User Experience (UX) signals are used in an attempt to understand the experience of previous users that have visited that site and may cause some of the otherwise relevant and authoritative sites to drop in the rankings.

 Ultimately, the goal of SEO is to highlight your relevancy, increase your authority in the eyes of the search engines, and optimize the User Experience your site provides, with the expectation that this will lead to an increase in the number and quality of visitors that will reach your website.